jsdelivr/globalping-cli/README.md

 ```

 > [!TIP]
-> Use `globalping http jsdelivr.com --full --method head` to omit the response body,
+> Use `globalping http jsdelivr.com --full --method head` to omit the response body.
-or `globalping http jsdelivr.com --full |& sed '1d;/^$/q'` to only show the TLS/SSL data.

 #### View your measurement history